luloxi/PunkSociety/README.md

 # Features

-## Artist-Specific Features

-- Collaborative NFTs: NFTs can feature or be "inspired by" other NFTs, thus gaining visibility on those featured NFTs profiles, while sharing royalties with the original creator.
-This incentivizes collaboration and reposting other artists work.
-- Dashboards: Measure engagement (views, likes, shares) to track artist success and also track revenue with insights into sales and royalty earnings.
 - Media Player: A native media player for music or videos that supports playlists, song likes, and playback across mobile and desktop devices via a Progressive Web App (PWA).
 This allows users to control music playback even from mobile notifications.
-- Token Gated Content: Special artist NFTs (artist profile NFTs or specific NFTs) grant holders access to exclusive experiences like backstage events, early releases, or even VIP perks at live shows.
 - Educational Content: The platform offers video tutorials and step-by-step guides to onboard artists and users who may be unfamiliar with NFTs, Web3, or minting processes.

-## Social Features

-- Customizable Collector Profiles: Each collector can showcase their NFTs however they like, in a featured or gallery section, and also change profile colors and appearance.
-- Follow, Like, and Comment: Users can interact with creators and their works through follows, likes, and comments, creating a vibrant social community around NFTs.
-- Notifications: Real-time alerts keep users updated on new drops, auction bids, and the activity of followed artists.
-- Direct Messaging: Collectors and artists can communicate directly via the platform, enhancing engagement and collaboration.
-- Web2.5 Social Login: Simplifies onboarding by allowing users to sign up with accounts like Twitter, Google, or Instagram.
-This process also auto-generates a crypto wallet for marketplace interaction.

-## NFT Creation and Minting
+## Royalty sharing NFTs

+- Royalties: Artists (and first minters) automatically receive a share of royalties on every resale and when being featured by other NFTs, providing a continuous stream of income.
+- Collaborative NFTs: NFTs can feature or be "inspired by" other NFTs, thus gaining visibility on those featured NFTs profiles, while sharing royalties with the original creator.
+This incentivizes collaboration and reposting other artists work.
 - Gasless Minting: Artists can mint their NFTs without paying upfront gas fees.
 Instead, the first minter covers the minting cost and earns a share of royalties on future sales.
 - First Minter Incentives: The first minter of a collection receives royalties on all future sales, incentivizing early investment in new collections.

 ## Marketplace

 - Native and Stablecoin Payments: Buyers can pay with the blockchain's native gas token or stablecoins like USDC for flexibility in transactions.
-- Royalties: Artists (and first minters) automatically receive a share of royalties on every resale, providing a continuous stream of income.
 - Batch Buying: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
 - Cross-Chain Transfers: NFTs can be moved seamlessly across EVM-compatible chains using Chainlink's CCIP technology, expanding the marketplace's reach.

+## Social

+- Create NFT galleries, follow and message other artists, like NFTs, comment on them, receive notifications on activity.
+- Dashboards: Measure engagement (views, likes, shares, being featured) and revenue with insights into sales and royalty earnings.
+- Customize profile colors and appearance
+- Token Gated Content: Artist profile NFTs or specific NFTs grant holders access to exclusive experiences like backstage events, early releases, or even VIP perks at live shows.
+- Web2.5 Social Login: Allow users to sign up with Twitter, Google, or Instagram.
+This process also auto-generates a wallet.

 # Quickstart